AdobeDocs/audience-manager.pt-BR/help/using/reference/system-components/components-data-action.md

 In Greek mythology, [!UICONTROL Iris] is a figure who travels and delivers messages rapidly. [!UICONTROL IRIS] O sistema é um namesake que reflete as características dessa figura do mundo antigo.
 In modern terms, [!UICONTROL IRIS] is a low-latency, high-frequency cookie synchronization and data transfer service.

 [!UICONTROL IRIS] funciona com o mesmo tipo de dados que o [!UICONTROL SFTP/S3] sistema.
 However, [!UICONTROL IRIS] is different because it sends data to destinations in real time rather than at set intervals.
-This is a separate system because the [!UICONTROL SFTP/S3] publishers can&#39;t send data to an HTTP destination and they&#39;re not designed for real-time data transfers.
+This is a separate system because the [!UICONTROL SFTP/S3] publishers can't send data to an HTTP destination and they're not designed for real-time data transfers.

 There are no UI controls that let customers work directly with [!UICONTROL IRIS].
 Customers work with [!UICONTROL IRIS] indirectly when they create and send data to destinations, and for other processes that require rapid data transfers.